juhawilppu/koiranet-crawler/README.md

 # koiranet-crawler
 Script that crawls KoiraNet (https://jalostus.kennelliitto.fi) website to parse information about litters.
+To make development faster and to make sure that the data doesn't get lost, I downloaded the website content and parsed them locally.

+All the original data is saved into `/data` folder.
+Results are saved into `/results`.

-## Running Locally
+## Running locally

 Prerequirements: [Node.js](http://nodejs.org/) installed.